sebastien/select.js/README.md

 		The function returns `true` or `false`

-`select.query(selector:String, node:Node?):[Node]`
+`select.query(selector:String, node:Node?):[Element]`

 :	Queries all the descendants of node that match the given selector.
 This
 	is a wrapper around `Elemetn.querySelectorAll`.

-		The function returns an array of the matching nodes.
+		The function returns an array of the matching element nodes.

 `select.query(selector:String, node:Node?):[Node]`